 Bullying Consultation Series

-We are going to run these sessions using a creative, activity based approach, this way we are not asking children and young people to share anything personal and we can explore the issue in an indirect, non-confrontational way that supports them to provide their insights into possible solutions.
-We can also provide some information for parents / carers that can perhaps be shared via school newsletters.
+We carried out the consultation sessions using a creative, activity based approach.
+We asked that young people didn’t share anything personal and explored the issues in an indirect, non-confrontational way that supported them to provide their insights into possible solutions.

 If you have any questions or request further information please contact Jodie Evans, Strategic Engagement and Participation Officer, Office of the Commissioner for Children and Young People on 8226 3355 or email Jodie.Evans3@sa.gov.au.